 A world of discovery is illuminated with the dawn of each new day, from the glistening sand of one of Mackay’s untouched beaches, to the raw outback beauty of the Isaac District.

-The Mackay Region has so much to those wanting to get off the beaten track and explore.
-Discover spectacular rainforests and national parks, secluded islands and beaches, coral reefs, genuine country hospitality and historic townships. largely untouched, the Mackay Region offers a unique holiday experience that is a natural and diverse escape from the crowds.
+The Mackay Region has so much to offer those wanting to get off the beaten track and explore.
+Discover spectacular rainforests and national parks, secluded islands and beaches, coral reefs, genuine country hospitality and historic townships.
+Largely untouched, the Mackay Region offers a unique holiday experience that is a natural and diverse escape from the crowds.

 Located midway between Brisbane and Cairns, the Mackay Region coastline stretches 200 kilometres from St Lawrence in the south to Midge Point in the north, as well as inland west to the town of Clermont.
 The region’s rich and colourful past is economically founded upon sugar cane, mining, beef and agriculture.